Princess Royal Park, Scottish Cup Second Preliminary Round,12/12/20

 Pint– See Above

 Deveronvale Football Club

 Honours – Highland Football League – 2002/03, 2005/06, Aberdeenshire Cup –1947–48, 1950–51, 1951–52, 1961–62, 1965–66, 2000–01, 2006–07, 2011–12.
 Aberdeenshire Shield– 1994–95, 2002–03.
 Scottish Qualifying Cup (North)– 1951–52, 2001–02

 Random Fact – Ian “Molby” Murray, top scorer in both league winning seasons has been a work colleague of mine in Angola for the past five-ish years.

 Glad I took this on.
 The visitors were very good for their money.
 Wee Man and myself caught the Mariners defeating Linlithgow Rose a couple of seasons ago and to this day it has been one of the surprise packages I have seen.
-I knew very little of them and came away after seeing them at Carmuirs Park(magic ground for the record) comfortably win two nil, I knew enough to know this would be a tough shift for the Vale today.That is exactly how it turned out
+I knew very little of them and came away after seeing them at Carmuirs Park(magic ground for the record) and a comfortable two nil win, I knew enough to know this would be a tough shift for the Vale today.That is exactly how it turned out

 In front of the clubs officials who were officially in attendance at a slick PRP , but also the unofficially attending ten or so on ladders in Canal Park, ten or so more on the main road and the dude perched on the floodlight, the home side were to crash out of the Scottish Cup convincingly to the Falkirk side.